Grasshopper Grid Components¶

 Radial is another weird one, where grid points are instead computed in radial coordinates.
 Points in the grid can still be calculated as linear combinations of the basis vectors (\(\mathbf{r}\) and \(\mathbf{p}\) in the case of polar coordinates), with the first component of the point being the radius and the second being the angle.

-at {0;0;A}(B)
+Points at {0;0;A}(B) is given by:

 Use Cases¶